jasongrimes/silex-simpleuser/README.md

 --------------

 All of these config options are _optional_.
-You can use SimpleUser without configuring it at all.
+You can use SimpleUser without defining any configuration at all, or you can customize one or more of the following options.
-Sensible defaults will be used for options that are not specified.
+The default values are shown below.

     $app['user.options'] = array(
-        // Custom user class
-        'userClass' => 'My\User',
+        'userClass' => 'SimpleUser\User',

         // Whether to require that users have a username (default: false).
         // By default, users sign in with their email address instead.
         'isUsernameRequired' => false,

-        // Custom templates
-        'layoutTemplate'   => 'layout.twig',
+        'layoutTemplate'   => '@user/layout.twig',
-        'loginTemplate'    => 'login.twig',
+        'loginTemplate'    => '@user/login.twig',
+        'registerTemplate' => '@user/register.twig',
-        'viewTemplate'     => 'view.twig',
+        'viewTemplate'     => '@user/view.twig',
-        'editTemplate'     => 'edit.twig',
+        'editTemplate'     => '@user/edit.twig',
-        'listTemplate'     => 'list.twig',
+        'listTemplate'     => '@user/list.twig',

-        // Controller options
         'controllers' => array(
             'register' => array(
                 'template' => '@user/register.twig',